sofianhw/amazon-ivs-chat-web-demo/README.md

-# Amazon IVS Chat Web Demo Frontend
+# Amazon IVS eCommerce Web UI

 ## Prerequisites

 * [NodeJS](https://nodejs.org/)
 * Npm is installed with Node.js
-* Amazon IVS Chat Demo backend (see [README.md](../serverless) in the `serverless` folder for details on the configuration)

-## Configuration

-The following entries in `src/config.js` (inside the web-ui project directory) are used to configure the live video player and the chat websocket address.
-Both values will be made available to you when setting up the serverless backend using AWS CloudFormation.
-[Show me how](../serverless).

-* `PLAYBACK_URL`
-  * Amazon IVS live video stream to play inside the video player
-* `CHAT_WEBSOCKET`
-  * The websocket endpoint for the chat room: `wss://edge.ivschat.<aws-region>.amazonaws.com`.
-  * For example, if your chat room is located in `us-west-2`, the websocket endpoint would be `wss://edge.ivschat.us-west-2.amazonaws.com`.
-* `API_URL`
-  * Endpoint for the [Amazon IVS Chat Demo](../serverless) Backend
+* Amazon IVS eCommerce demo Backend (Optional - see Configuration)
-* `CHAT_ROOM_ID`
-  * The ID (or ARN) of the Amazon IVS Chat Room that the app should use.
-  * You must create an Amazon IVS Chat Room to get a chat room ID/ARN.
-Refer to [Getting Started with Amazon IVS Chat](https://docs.aws.amazon.com/ivs/latest/userguide/getting-started-chat.html) for a detailed guide.

 ## Running the demo

-After you are done configuring the app, follow these instructions to run the demo:
+To get the web demo running, follow these instructions:

 1. [Install NodeJS](https://nodejs.org/).
 Download latest LTS version ("Recommended for Most Users")
 2. Navigate to the web-ui project directory on your local computer
 3. Run: npm install
 4. Run: npm start
+5. Open your web-browser and enter the URL: http://localhost:3000/

+## Configuration

+The following entries in src\config.js (inside the web-ui project directory) are used to display data in this demo

+* USE_MOCK_DATA
+  - Set to "true" to use mock product data.
+This will not require an eCommerce Backend
+  - See ecommerece-web\serverless\README.md for details on the eCommerce Backend configuration

+* GET_PRODUCTS_API
+  - Uses eCommerce Backend API endpoint for retrieving the products list
+  - Set USE_MOCK_DATA to false
+  - Use the URL created when deploying eCommerce Backend

+* DEFAULT_VIDEO_STREAM
+  - Default video stream to play inside the video player

 ## Limitations

-* Message and user data for this demo is not saved/persistent (ie. reloading the page would go back to initial state).
+* Search doesn't filter products
+* Shopping cart isn't implemented
+* Avatar (user image) doesn't show user details
+* "Buy Now" button doesn't add items to cart
+* "LIVE with Experts" doesn't link to any live video streams

 --------------------------------------------------